jeffomatic/shavaluator-js/README.md

 #### What is EVALSHA?

 `EVALSHA` allows you to send Lua scripts to a Redis server by sending the SHA-1 hashes instead of actual script content.
-As long as the body of your script was previously sent to Redis via `EVAL` or `SET SCRIPT`, you can use `EVALSHA` to avoid the overhead of sending your entire Lua script over the network.
+As long as the body of your script was previously sent to Redis via `EVAL` or `SCRIPT LOAD`, you can use `EVALSHA` to avoid the overhead of sending your entire Lua script over the network.

 A shavaluator object wraps a Redis client for executing Lua scripts.
 When executing Lua scripts, a shavaluator will always attempt `EVALSHA` first, falling back on `EVAL` if the script has not yet been cached by the Redis server.